sentiampc/sentialabs.github.io/_posts/2016-09-28-Serverless-Screenshot-Service.md

 Conclusion
 ==========
 Taking screenshots is something which is perfectly fine to do with Lambda.
-There is no need to setup queuing, batch workers, etc. Lambda can handle the screenshotting, thumbnailing and storage.
-Whenever a request comes in, it will automatically spin up, autoscaling to whatever is your need.
+There is no need to setup queuing, batch workers, etc. Lambda can handle the screenshots, thumbnails and storage.
+Whenever a request comes in, it will automatically spin up, auto scaling to whatever is your need.
 Serverless makes it really easy to setup, configure and deploy your (micro)services, and now that it's using CloudFormation, it's really easy to extend your services with other AWS services you might need in your project.

 [![Launch Awesomeness](https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?region=eu-west-1#/stacks/new?stackName=serverless-screenshot-service&templateURL=https://s3-eu-west-1.amazonaws.com/serverless-screenshots-service/2016-09-23T12%3A50%3A03/template.yml)

-^^ Try it!
+^^ Give it a try!

 ^D